OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 #### Secure Boot

 When the iOS device is powered on, it reads the initial instructions from the read-only Boot ROM, which bootstraps the system.
 This memory contains immutable code, together with Apple Root CA, which is etched in the silicon die during fabrication process, creating root of trust.
-In the next step, the Boot ROM code checks if signature of iBoot bootloader is correct.
+In the next step, the Boot ROM code checks if the signature of the iBoot bootloader is correct.
 Once the signature is validated, the iBoot checks the signature of next boot stage, which is iOS kernel.
-If any of these step failed, the boot process is immediately terminated and the devices enters recovery mode and displays "Connect to iTunes" screen.
-If, however, the Boot ROM fails to load, the device enters special low level recovery mode, which is called Device Firmware Upgrade (DFU).
-This is the last resort to recover the device to original state.
+If any of these steps fail, the boot process is immediately terminated and the device enters the recovery mode and displays a "Connect to iTunes" screen.
+If, however, the Boot ROM fails to load, the device enters a special low level recovery mode, which is called Device Firmware Upgrade (DFU).
+This is the last resort to recover the device to the original state.
 There will be no sign of activity of the device, i.e. the screen will not display anything.

 The entire process is called "Secure Boot Chain" and ensures that it is running only on Apple-manufactured devices.
-The Secure Boot chain consists of kernel, bootloaders, kernel extensions and baseband firmware.
+The Secure Boot chain consists of kernel, bootloader, kernel extension and baseband firmware.
-All new devices that have Secure Enclave coprocessor, i.e. starting from iPhone 5s also use secure boot process to ensure that the firmware within Secure Enclave is trusted.
+All new devices that have a Secure Enclave coprocessor, i.e. starting from iPhone 5s also use the secure boot process to ensure that the firmware within the Secure Enclave is trusted.

 #### Sandbox

-The sandbox is an access control technology that was provided for iOS and it is enforced at kernel level.
+The [app sandbox](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html "File System Basics") is an access control technology that was provided for iOS and it is enforced at kernel level.
 It's purpose is to limit the impact and damage to the system and user data that may occur when an app is compromised.

-The iOS Sandbox is derived from TrustedBSD MAC framework implemented as kernel extension 'Seatbelt'. iPhone Dev Wiki (http://iphonedevwiki.net/index.php/Seatbelt) provides some (a bit outdated) information about the sandbox.

 As a principle, all user applications run under the same user `mobile`, with only a few system applications and services running as `root`.
 Access to all resources, like files, network sockets, IPCs, shared memory, etc. will be then controlled by the sandbox.

 #### Code Signing

-Application code signing is different than in Android.
-In the latter you can sign with self-signed key and main purpose would be to establish root of trust for future application updates.
+Signing application code in iOS is different than in Android.
+In the latter you can sign with a self-signed key and the main purpose would be to establish a root of trust for future application updates.
 In other words, to make sure that only the original developer of a given application would be able to update it.
-In Android, applications can be distributed freely as APK files or from Google Play.
+In Android, applications can be distributed freely as APK files or from Google Play Store.
 On the contrary, Apple allows app distribution only via App Store.

-There exist at least two scenarios where you can install an application without App Store:
+At least two scenarios exists where you can install an application without the App Store:

-1. via Enterprise Mobile Device Management.
-This requires the company to have company-wise certificate signed by Apple
+1. Via Enterprise Mobile Device Management.
+This requires the company to have company-wide certificate signed by Apple.
-2. via sideloading - i.e. by signing the app with developer's certificate and installing it on one device.
-There is an upper limit of number of devices that can be used with the same certificate
+2. Via side-loading - i.e. by signing the app with a developer's certificate and installing it on the device via Xcode.
+There is an upper limit of number of devices that can be used with the same certificate.

-Developer Profile and Apple-signed certificate is required in order to deploy and run an application.
+A developer profile and a Apple-signed certificate is required in order to deploy and run an application.
-Developers need to register with Apple and join the Apple Developer Program and pay subscription fee (https://developer.apple.com/support/compare-memberships/) to get full range of development and deployment possibilites.
-Free account still allows you to compile and deploy an application via sideload.
+Developers need to register with Apple and join the Apple Developer Program and pay a yearly subscription fee (https://developer.apple.com/support/compare-memberships/) to get the full range of development and deployment possibilities.
+A free account still allows you to compile and deploy an application via side-loading.

 #### Encryption and Data Protection

 Apple has built encryption into the hardware and firmware of its iOS devices since the release of the iPhone 3GS.
 Every device has a dedicated hardware level based crypto engine, based on 256-bit Advanced Encryption Standard (AES), that works in conjunction with a SHA-1 cryptographic hash function.

 Besides that, there is unique identifier (UID) built into the device's hardware with an AES 256-bit key fused into the application processor.
-This UID is specific to the device and is not recorded else.
-As of writing, it is not possible for software or firmware to read it directly.
+This UID is specific to the device and is not recorded elsewhere.
+As of this writing, it is not possible for software or firmware to read it directly.
 As the key is burnt into the silicon chip, it cannot be tampered with or bypassed.
 It is only the crypto engine which can access it.
-It is through this that data is eventually cryptographically tied to a specific device and therefore cannot be related to any other identifier or device.

-Building encryption into the physical architecture makes it easier to encrypt all data stored on an iOS device.
-This allows Apple to enable this level of encryption by default and disabling this is not permitted.
-The use of this encryption only functions as a way to only facilitate a fast, secure wipe of the system.
-This is an important feature, especially if a device is lost or stolen and remote wipe has been configured beforehand.
-Under such circumstances, a device's data can theoretically be erased before someone can hack or jailbreak it.
-But if a device can't be wiped quickly enough, a hacker can crack the security and get at sensitive data.

-Data protection is implemented at the software level and works with the hardware and firmware encryption to provide a greater degree of security.
+Building encryption into the physical architecture makes it a default security control that is able to encrypt all data stored on an iOS device.
+As a result data protection is implemented at the software level and works with the hardware and firmware encryption to provide a greater degree of security.

 When data protection is enabled, each data file is associated with a specific class that supports a different level of accessibility and protects data based on when it needs to be accessed.
 The encryption and decryption operations associated with each class are based on multiple key mechanisms that utilizes the device's UID and passcode, plus a class key, file system key and per-file key.
 The per-file key is used to encrypt the file content.
 The class key is wrapped around the per file key and stored in the file's metadata.
 The file system key is used to encrypt the metadata.
 The UID and passcode protect the class key.
-This operation is invisible to users and for a device to utilize data protection, a passcode must be used when accessing that device.
-The passcode not only unlocks the device, but also combined with the UID to create iOS encryption keys that are more resistant to hacking efforts and brute-force attacks.
+This operation is invisible to users.
+For a device to utilize data protection, a passcode must be used when accessing that device.
+The passcode does not only unlock the device, but also combined with the UID creates iOS encryption keys that are more resistant to hacking efforts and brute-force attacks.
 It is with this that users need to enable passcodes on their devices to enable data protection.

 #### General Exploit Mitigations